The beginner’s guide to Maria Callas

 She was soon in demand all over Italy, often singing “heavier” soprano roles such as Verdi’s Aida and Wagner’s (Tristan and Isolde), Kundry (Parsifal) and even Brünnhilde from The Valkyrie.

 Serafin became a mentor to her, and he steered her away from heavier roles towards earlier, lighter-voiced Italian works.
-These included Bellini (I Puritani and Norma, Donizetti (Lucia di Lammermoor and Anna Bolena) Verdi’s Violetta (La traviata) and Gilda (Rigoletto) and Puccini’s Tosca.
+These included Bellini (I Puritani and Norma), Donizetti (Lucia di Lammermoor and Anna Bolena), Verdi’s Violetta (La traviata) and Leonora (Il trovatore), Desdemona (Otello) which includes the beautiful “Ave Maria” from Act 4 and Gilda (Rigoletto), and Puccini’s Tosca, Madame Butterfly and Gianni Schicchi which includes the famous aria “O mio babbino caro”.

 She made triumphant appearances at the world’s most notable opera houses throughout the 1950s.
 She sung at La Scala, Milan; Covent Garden, London; the Lyric Theatre of Chicago; and the Metropolitan Opera, New York.

 Her high-profile appearances were not without their own dramas off-stage.
-Callas fell out spectacularly with the Met Opera’s General Manager Rudolf Bing.
-She had well-known rivalry with the other leading international soprano of the period, Renata Tebaldi.
+Callas fell out spectacularly with the Met Opera’s General Manager, Rudolf Bing.
+She alsohad well-known rivalry with the other leading international soprano of the period, Renata Tebaldi.

 Some have argued that a noticeable loss of weight around 1953/54 were the cause of these vocal difficulties, or that her training was inadequate.

 To be sure, there were problems.
-But anyone who listens to Callas’s recording of ‘Casta diva’ from Bellini’s Norma or watches her Tosca from 1965 (the only existing footage of a Callas role), two of her greatest roles, cannot fail to be moved by the expressive power of her acting and singing in combination.
+But anyone who listens to two of Maria Callas’s greatest roles – ‘Casta diva’ from Bellini’s Norma and Tosca from 1965 (the only existing footage of a Callas role) – cannot fail to be moved by the expressive power of her acting and singing in combination.

 In the 1960s, Callas withdrew from the operatic stage more and more, probably because of the problems with her voice, but also because of changes in her personal life.